 - When the tomatoes are cool enough to handle, remove them from the ice water and slide off the skins.
 At this point, you can choose to seed the tomatoes or leave the seeds in, I usually don't worry about the seeds.

-- Now I purée the tomatoes in my food processor (affiliate link).
+- Now I purée the tomatoes in my food processor.
 I like mine all the way ground but you can leave it chunkier if you prefer and just crush them with your hands.

 - In a 10-inch high sided sauté pan heat 1/4 cup of Olive Oil.
 Add the parsley, oregano, rosemary and 2 stems of basil and cook for about 5 minutes or until the herbs become crisp.
-Remove the herbs and discard then add the onion and garlic to the oil, lowering the heat if needed so the onions cook gently and don’t brown.
-Cook until the onions are transparent, about 5-7 minutes.
+Remove the herbs and discard then add the onion and garlic to the oil, lowering the heat if needed so the onions cook gently and don't brown.
+Cook until the onions are transparent about 2 to3 minutes, then add the tomato puree and cook another 5-7 minutes.

 - Meanwhile, bring the saucepan of water back to a boil and add the gnocchi.
 Season generously with kosher salt and cook until the gnocchi float to the top of the boiling water.
 Drain and then place the gnocchi into the cooked sauce.